obbap1/pbaba-blog/content/posts/huffman-lossless-encoding.md

 ---
 title: "Huffman Coding: Lossless Compression"
+description: |
-description: "In computing terms, Compression is representing a value with fewer bits than it normally is.
-Take the string "hello" for example, How is "hello" represented or stored in memory?"
+ "In computing terms, Compression is representing a value with fewer bits than it normally is.
+Take the string `hello` for example, How is `hello` represented or stored in memory?"
 date: 2022-06-27
 image: "https://res.cloudinary.com/pbaba/image/upload/v1656296028/philip-strong-iOBTE2xsYko-unsplash_jindzj.jpg"
 ---